nirmoy/kubic-init/docs/devel.md

 A simple `make` should be enough.
 This should compile [the main function](../cmd/kubic-init/main.go) and generate a `kubic-init` binary as well as a _Docker_ image.

+## Making a Pull Request

+Have a PR(Pull Request) you would like to make to the project?
+Here are a few helpful tips to ensure that the PR moves along quickly!

+ - make sure all files pass gofmt.
+ - run the existing unit tests locally.
+ - squash your commits into one.
+Our goal is to have one meaningful change per commit.
+ - when making the PR, ensure you explain the reason for the PR and or link the issue it solves.

 ## Running `kubic-init` in your Development Environment